saranya-ayyapu/regression_lab/README.md

 python manage.py test
 ```

-Note: One test is expected to fail initially because the repo contains an intentional regression bug.

 ## Notes
 - Fixed routing so `/api/orders/summary/` works.
-- Made the seeder resilient to deleted customers by using max(id) instead of count().
+- Made the seeder resilient to deleted customers and race conditions using transactions and email existence checks.
+- Fixed an `IndentationError` in `api/views.py` that occurred on the `start_idx` definition.
+- Fixed the regression bug in `orders/signals.py` where cancelling an order deleted the customer.
+- Added a new `GET /api/customers/<id>/orders/` endpoint for customer order tracking.
+- Optimized the orders summary endpoint using database-level annotations, resulting in a ~40x speedup.